Skip to main content

 Execution model Event-sourced durable replay

-The journey took two years, from a single "Ask AI" action to Turing-complete durable execution across every automation trigger, every AI agent conversation, and every Genesis app build.
+The journey took two years, from a single "Ask AI" action to Turing-complete durable execution across every automation trigger, every AI agent conversation, and every Taskade Genesis app build.
 Each milestone added complexity that would have been impossible with cron jobs: workflow run history for users, scheduled and webhook triggers, payment automation with branching logic, AI agents triggering workflows, and natural-language scheduling.

 🧠 AI-Specific Durable Execution Patterns